On consecutive sums in permutations: Closing remarks

-Then $\abs{S(b)} = o(n^2)$. \end{example}
+Then $\abs{S(b)} = \abs{S(a)} + O(mn) = o(n^2)$. \end{example}

-In view of the above examples, one cannot hope to ensure that $a_i$ looks structured on any large structured piece of $[n]$, nor that it looks structured on an long interval.
+The examples above eliminate several conjectures one could make about permutations with few distinct consecutive sums.
+For instance, one cannot hope to show that such a permutation agrees with an affine sequence on an interval of length comparable to $n$.
 We can, however, hope that the following should have a positive answer.
+Recall that $\omega(1)$ denotes a quantity which tends to $\infty$ as $n \to \infty$.